Lakewood Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 25.08 square miles (64.95 km2), including 24.68 square miles (63.92 km2) of land and 0.40 square miles (1.03 km2) of water (1.59%).
 Lying on the coastal plain, Lakewood is a fairly flat place: three-quarters of it is 20 to 80 ft above sea level, and its highest point is about 150 ft.

 The North Branch of the Metedeconk River forms the northern boundary and part of the eastern boundary of the township, while the South Branch runs through the township.
 A southern portion of the township is drained by the north branch of Kettle Creek.
 As implied in its name, Lakewood township has four lakes, all of them man-made; three of them—Lake Carasaljo, Manetta, and Shenandoah—are on the South Branch of the Metedeconk River, whereas the fourth—Lake Waddill—is on Kettle Creek.

-Lakewood CDP (2010 Census population of 53,805), Leisure Village (4,400 as of 2010) and Leisure Village East (4,217 as of 2010) are unincorporated communities and census-designated places (CDPs) located within Lakewood Township.
+Lakewood CDP (2020 Census population of 69,398), Leisure Village (4,966) and Leisure Village East (4,189) are unincorporated communities and census-designated places (CDPs) located within Lakewood Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Greenville, Lake Carasaljo, Seven Stars and South Lakewood.

 The township borders the municipalities of Brick Township, Jackson Township, and Toms River in Ocean County; and Howell Township in Monmouth County.

 The township, including a portion of its southwestern portion, is one of 11 municipalities in Ocean County that are part of the Toms River watershed.

 Demographics

 A study of Jewish communities published under the auspices of the Berman Jewish DataBank estimated that Lakewood had a total Jewish population of 54,500 in 2009, about 59% of the township's 2010 population.
-A 2018 estimate by NJ.com found that two-thirds of the township's residents, or about 90,000 people, were Orthodox Jews.
+NJ.com estimated in 2018 that two-thirds of the township's residents, or about 90,000 people, were Orthodox Jews.

+After the Second World War, Lakewood had a significant Estonian population.
+The community had an Estonian-language Saturday school, church, Boy Scout troop, and folk dance group.

 The median value of owner occupied housing is $322,000 with an average mortgage of $2,216 and additional housing expenses of $807.
 The median gross rent is $1,463.